Jianshu-Wang/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I used the pictures which were captured by the central camera, and revocer by using picutures by camera of both sides.

+In order to make a good training data, I carefully drive the car in the train model, I drove a couple of cycles to make sure the data is enough.

+When using the photos of the left and right cameras to train the steering angle, I will give a certain correction factor to it.

+Another method that I used is flip the image.
+This method doubles the training set, and also this gives a balance of right steer and left steer data because we mostly steer to the left in the train mode.

 ### Model Architecture and Training Strategy